alibaba/bifrostui/packages/bui-core/src/Skeleton/index.en-US.md

 };
 ```

-### Combinations
+### Combination

-You can use different graphic combinations.
+Different graphic combinations can be used.

 ```tsx
 import React from 'react';